captainmeta4/SEO_Killer/README.md

 ##There's a domain on the bot's blacklist that my subreddit enjoys.

-There is a per-subreddit whitelist feature currently in development.
+Please make use of the per-subreddit whitelist feature.

 ##How do I get the bot running on my subreddit?

-Invite /u/SEO_Killer as moderator.
+Invite /u/SEO_Killer as moderator, with "posts" permissions.

-If you want the bot to remove banned sites, give it "posts" permissions.

-If you would rather the bot report banned sites, then don't give it "posts" permissions.

 ##I'm not comfortable giving the /r/SEO_Killer moderators the ability to blacklist domains in my subreddit.